Are you looking for new fun science activities for kids? Then try this cool Dancing Grapes Experiment with your children.

 Dancing Grapes Science Experiment Video

-My kids love this Dancing Grapes Science Experiment, so do I for the following reasons:
+My kids love this Dancing Grapes Science Experiment, and so do I for the following reasons:

 - It is not messy and super simple to set up.